cdig/cd-module/README.md

 There's a few files that need special handling, before we go ahead with the automated process below.

 Open `source/styles.scss`.
-Normally this file is just full of import statements, and comments separating them.
-If you have any actual CSS rules in here, you need to pull those rules out into a separate file — I suggest calling that file `module.scss`, and placing it directly in the `source` folder.
+Normally this file is just full of `@import` statements and comments.
+If you have any actual CSS rules in here, you need to pull those out into a separate file — I suggest `source/module.scss`.

-Now take a look at `source/scripts.coffee`.
-Same deal — normally it's just a bunch of @codekit-append statements.
-If you have any actual CoffeeScript code in here, you need to pull it out into a separate file — I suggest calling this file `module.coffee`, and placing it directly in the `source` folder.
-Also, this code needs to work regardless of load order.
-You should probably email the code to Ivan to double-check.
-No need to wait for a reply, though — onward with the upgrade!
+Open `source/scripts.coffee`.
+Normally this file is just full of `# @codekit-append` statements and comments.
+If you have any actual CoffeeScript code in here, you need to pull it out into a separate file — I suggest `source/module.coffee`.

 ![](http://lunchboxsessions.s3.amazonaws.com/static/github-cd-module-readme/onward.jpg)